rawanalbatati/rawanalbatati/README.md

 ## About Me
-IT student specializing in Data Science and Artificial Intelligence.
+IT student specializing in Data Science and Artificial Intelligence, with experience across machine learning, data analysis, web systems, and application-based projects.

-## What You'll Find Here
-- Data Science and Machine Learning projects
+This space is mainly used to document projects developed through coursework and hands-on experimentation :)

+## Projects

-- Web-based platforms
+- **SAAF (سعف)**
-- Academic and practical work documented for learning and improvement
+  AI-powered application for palm tree analysis and early disease detection using data-driven models and real-world inputs.

+- **DeepFake Image Detection**
+  Machine learning project focused on detecting AI-generated images through feature analysis and model evaluation.

+- **Analyzing Popularity of Video Games**
+  Data analysis project exploring patterns and factors influencing video game popularity using real-world datasets.

+- **Hope Clinic Website**
+  Dynamic, full-stack website developed for a medical clinic, integrating frontend and backend components to manage content and present structured information.

+- **Kifa (Bartering System)**
+  web platform that enables users to exchange products and skills through structured listings and trade requests, supported by backend logic and database management.

+- **AI Employment Trends Analysis**
+  Data-driven analysis examining trends in AI-related employment using statistical analysis and data visualization techniques.

 <!--